 Welcome

 Minsmere is the beating heart of Suffolk’s wild coast.
 It’s the RSPB’s ‘ark’ on the Suffolk coast: where rare species have recovered, where common species thrive, and where people and wildlife come face-to-face in a wild environment.
 The reserve is located in the beautiful landscape of the Suffolk Coast and Heaths Area of Outstanding Natural Beauty, with leisurely walks.
-The site offers fantastic birdwatching, with hides which bring you close to avocets, waders and terns in spring and summer and hundreds of ducks in winter on the coastal lagoons known as the Scrape.
+The site offers fantastic birdwatching, with hides that bring you close to avocets, waders, and terns in spring and summer and hundreds of ducks in winter on the coastal lagoons known as the Scrape.
 The reedbeds at Island Mere host bittern and marsh harrier and elusive wildlife such as otters.

 Level access